ivyyuan619/GmailGenerate/README.md

 ## Contact
 If you have any questions or suggestions, feel free to contact me
-Email: bu.ju@northeastern.edu OR ivyyuan.zhou@gmail.com
+-Email: bu.ju@northeastern.edu OR ivyyuan.zhou@gmail.com
-GitHub: ivyyuan619
+-GitHub: ivyyuan619